NJUTrinity/NJUTrinity.github.io/index.md

 # Trinity CTF 2nd is Coming....

-Trinity CTF 2nd is going to be held 9:00 am - 18:00 pm (9 hours), Dec.22nd, 2018.
+Trinity CTF 2nd is going to be held 9:00 am - 18:00 pm (9 hours, lunchs are provide!), Dec.22nd, 2018.
 The CTF this year will be also a jeopardy one.

 The challenge types includes:
 1. Web